-Strength in Flexibility
+Finding Strength in Flexibility

-Dan Siegel, in his book Mindsight, talks about how integration is what makes a healthy mind.
+Daniel Siegel, in his book Mindsight, talks about how integration is what makes a healthy mind.
 Specifically, he says that “Integration… illuminates a direct pathway toward health.
 It’s the way we avoid a life of dull, boring rigidity on the one hand or explosive chaos on the other.”
 Siegel is making the case that we need to figure out how to find some sort of middle ground between chaos and rigidity in our lives.
 In fact, Siegel asserts that every mental disorder is either characterized as being too rigid or chaotic (and sometimes both).
-This helps me understand the two extreme reactions to world events.
+This helps us understand the two extreme reactions to world events.
 The rigid person allows nothing to affect them and therefore loses compassion and passion for life.
 The chaotic person is affected by everything and becomes lost in an overload of anxiety and fear.
 So how then can we integrate these two views into a healthy one?

-Consider the image of the chain-link anchor.
+Consider the image of the chain-link anchor

 Find your meaning